conda-incubator/conda-pypi/docs/architecture.md

 The plugin also registers three post-command hooks that extend conda's existing commands.
-The environment protection hook triggers after `install`, `create`, `update`, and `remove` commands to automatically deploy `EXTERNALLY-MANAGED` files that prevent accidental pip usage.
+The environment protection hook triggers after `install`, `create`, `update`, and `remove` commands to automatically deploy `EXTERNALLY-MANAGED` files that prevent accidental `pip` (or any other Python install tool) usage.
 This is implemented through `ensure_target_env_has_externally_managed()`.

 The explicit lockfile hook activates after `conda list --explicit` commands